-- 1) Suffix: no limitation. - 2) Format: each line should contain one gene ID.
-The gene IDs are expected to be of the same convention used in the annotation and TF fingerprint files for the organism you are working on (please refer to the Supplied Files section).
+1) Suffix: no limitation.

+2) Format: each line should contain one gene ID.
+The gene IDs are expected to be of the same convention used in the annotation and TF fingerprint files for the organism you are working on analysis):

+(please refer to the Supplied Files section).
-Gene annotations/categories files format (for the general enrichment analysis):

-- 1) Suffix: no limitation. - 2) Format: each line should contain one gene ID and an annotation/category name separated by a tab delimiter.
-The gene Ids are expected to be of the same convention used in the annotation and TF fingerprint files for the organism you are working on (please refer to the Supplied Files section).
+Gene annotations/categories files format (for the general enrichment by a tab delimiter.
+The gene lds are expected to be of the same convention used in the annotation and TF fingerprint files for the organism you are working on (please refer to the